-'''

-deb https://deb.debian.org/debian-security bullseye-security main contrib
+deb https://deb.debian.org/debian-security bullseye-security main contrib which takes advantage of APT's support for regular expressions (inside /).

-'''

 If your APT configuration also involves pinning or APT::Default-Release, it is likely to require adjustments as the codename of the security archive no longer matches that of the regular archive.
 An example of a working APT::Default-Release line for bullseye looks like: